 Bake uncovered at 350 degrees for 1 hour or until top turns golden brown.
 Slice into 4 or more servings and enjoy!

-Scroll Down for Printable Recipe
+Scroll Down for Printable Recipe and Macronuitrients

 Follow us @stayfitmom_com and @stayfitmomblog on Instagram and on our Facebook page where we love getting personal.
 You can also subscribe to Stay Fit Mom for healthy recipes, workouts, and most of all inspiration and encouragement!
 We are on Pinterest and have lots of healthy recipes pinned!